jax79sg/IRDM2017/README.md

 ** Generate features – for Random Forest & Bagging Algorithms:**

-Ensure datasets attributes.csv, product_descriptions.csvtest.csv and train.csv are available.
+1.Ensure datasets attributes.csv, product_descriptions.csvtest.csv and train.csv are available.
-Run RandomForestRanker.ipynb
+2.Run RandomForestRanker.ipynb
-The Generated csv will be located in data/features_rf_bag_lg.csv
+3.The Generated csv will be located in data/features_rf_bag_lg.csv

 ** Train and generate results for Random Forest & Bagging Algorithms:**

-Ensure featureset data/ features_rf_bag_lg.csv is available. (optional) If using a different featureset, uncomment the appropriate line or if constructed from scratch please change file reference in RandomForestRanker.ipynb (df_full_clean.to_csv('features_rf_bag_lg.csv',index=False))
+1.Ensure featureset data/ features_rf_bag_lg.csv is available. (optional) If using a different featureset, uncomment the appropriate line or if constructed from scratch please change file reference in RandomForestRanker.ipynb (df_full_clean.to_csv('features_rf_bag_lg.csv',index=False))
-Run RandomForestRanker.ipynb
+2.Run RandomForestRanker.ipynb
-RMSE results for the selected algorithms (either Random Forest, Bagging or Logistic Regrassion) will be generated on screen and results can be output to file path specified.
+3.RMSE results for the selected algorithms (either Random Forest, Bagging or Logistic Regression) will be generated on screen and results can be output to file path specified.

 ## To-Do list